 As they begin to transition from high school college, one of the primary concerns for the incoming freshmen surveyed was their classes.
 Over half of students said they were worried about being able to handle everything to do with academics, from making it to class on time to the difficulty of their course load.

-“For me personally, it’s how long my work ethic will last,” biochemistry and molecular biology student Cody Chang said.
+“For me personally, it’s how long my work ethic will last,” biochemistry and molecular biology student Liam Sullivan said.
 “I usually start off the year really strong and then slowly, like every week, just start to take a little bit off, so I’m worried about that.”

 Other students worried about the distance from home.

 “I think I’m just very nervous about just my emotions through it because I am very far away from family, being from Texas.
 And I do have a very nice roommate, but sometimes I can be a bit introverted,” global studies student Hope Denison said.
 “While I want to get out of my shell, there can be times where I’m just feeling down, and I don’t know how I’m going to be coping with that when I’m so far away.”